By 37Design |

 If you manage multiple WordPress sites, you are dealing with multiple separate Media Libraries.
 There is no built-in way to share media between WordPress installations.
 Some approaches:

-- Upload from phone to multiple sites — if your workflow involves uploading the same types of images to different sites, a multi-site upload tool streamlines the process.
+• If your workflow involves uploading the same types of images to different sites, a multi-site upload tool streamlines the process.
 SnapPress, for example, lets you connect multiple WordPress sites and switch between them when uploading from your phone.
+The SnapPress Connect plugin setup guide walks through pairing each site via QR code.

 WordPress Media Library vs. Third-Party DAM Solutions